matiasconsiglio/project-4/README.md

 ![Diagram for Ux Design](/assets/readme-images/diagram.png)

-- All the special pages for login, register, logout and update comment share the same navbar and footer as the main view.
+- All the special pages for login, register, logout and update comment should share the same navbar and footer as the main view.

 ## Features